 Identify a separate location to situate portable video production equipment (switchers, mixers etc.) for support of occasional Supreme Court live streaming events in appellate court courtrooms.
 A close but separate location to allow for conversation within the control room while court is in session.

 Provide a defined cable path from the rack to the portable equipment location to enable audio and video connections to the webcast encoder, telephone interface and other components.

-Courtroom Lighting and/or Light levels?
+Uninterrupted Power Supply (UPS), power conditioning

+Temperature and humidity control

+Connectivity to JCC LAN

 Appellate Court Courtroom Optional Features